Skip to content ↓

 Year 6

-Welcome to the Year 6 class page – Mrs Parton, Mrs Belford, Mrs Wilson and Mrs Yasmin are looking forward to spending this year with you!
+Welcome to the Year 6 class page – Mr Zoumides and Miss Michalska are looking forward to working with you this year!

 Our Class Saint – Saint Maximilian Kolbe